-Indicator 3.2.6 The Organisation shall implement additional activities, through engagement with tangata whenua, that contribute to their natural environment and social and economic development, proportionate to the scale, intensity and socio-economic impact of its management activities.
+3.2.9 The Organisation implements additional activities, through engagement with Tangata whenua, that contribute to their natural environment and social and economic development, proportionate to the scale and socio-economic impact of its management activities.

-Guidance: Refer to 4.4 as guidance and as a means to incorporate 3.2.6 in a whole of community approach
+Guidance: Refer to 4.4 as guidance and as a means to incorporate 3.2.9 in a whole of community approach

-Indicator 3.2.7 The Organisation, through engagement with tangata whenua, shall take action to identify, avoid, remedy and mitigate significant negative social, environmental and economic impacts of its management activities on tangata whenua.
-The action taken shall be proportionate to the scale, intensity, and risk of those activities and negative impacts.
+3.2.10 The Organisation, through engagement with Tangata whenua, takes action to identify, avoid, remedy and mitigate significant negative social, environmental and economic impacts of its management activities on Tangata whenua.
+The action taken is proportionate to the scale, and risk of those activities and negative impacts.

-Guidance: Refer to 4.5 as guidance and as a means to incorporate 3.2.7 in a whole of community approach.
+Guidance: Refer to 4.5 as guidance and as a means to incorporate 3.2.10 in a whole of community approach.

-Indicator 3.2.8 Where there has been proven evidence of negative or adverse impacts that cannot be remedied or mitigated upon tangata whenua as a result of management activities, The Organisation through engagement with tangata whenua shall have mechanisms to recognise negative impacts, resolving grievances, and providing fair compensation.
+3.2.11 Where there has been proven evidence of negative or adverse impacts that cannot be remedied or mitigated upon Tangata whenua^{} as a result of management activities, The Organisation through engagement with Tangata whenua^{} has mechanisms to recognise negative impacts, resolving grievances, and providing fair compensation.

-Guidance: Refer to 4.6 as guidance and as a means to incorporate 3.2.8 in a whole of community approach.
+Guidance: Refer to 4.6 as guidance and as a means to incorporate

-Criterion 3.3.
-In the event of delegation of control over management activities, a Binding Agreement between The Organisation and the Indigenous Peoples shall be concluded through Free, Prior, and Informed Consent.
+- 3.3 In the event of delegation of control over management activities, a binding agreement between The Organisation and the Indigenous Peoples shall be concluded through Free, Prior, and Informed Consent.
 The agreement shall define its duration, provisions for renegotiation, renewal, termination, economic conditions, and other terms and conditions.
-The agreement shall make provision for monitoring by Indigenous Peoples of The Organisation's compliance with its terms and conditions. (new)

-Indicator 3.3.1 A Binding Agreement delegating control over management activities contains the terms and conditions on which Free, Prior and Informed Consent is granted and is established based on culturally appropriate engagement.

-Indicator 3.3.2 Records of Binding Agreements are maintained.

-Indicator 3.3.3 The Binding Agreement contains the provision for monitoring by tangata whenua of The Organisation's compliance with its terms and conditions.
+The agreement shall make provision for monitoring by Indigenous Peoples of The Organisation's compliance with its terms and conditions. - 3.3.1 Where control over management activities has been granted the binding agreement contains the duration, provisions for renegotiation, renewal, termination, economic conditions and other terms and conditions.
+The binding agreement was established through Free Prior and Informed Consent based on Culturally appropriate engagement. - 3.3.2 Records of binding agreements are maintained. - 3.3.3 The binding agreement contains the provision for monitoring by Tangata whenua^{} of The Organisation's compliance with its terms and conditions.

-Criterion 3.4 The Organisation shall recognize and uphold the rights, customs and culture of Indigenous Peoples as defined in the United Nations Declaration on the Rights of Indigenous Peoples 2007 (UNDRIP) and ILO Convention 169 (1989).
-(C3.2P&C V4)
+3.4 The Organisation shall recognize and uphold the rights, customs and culture of Indigenous Peoples as defined in the United Nations Declaration on the Rights of Indigenous Peoples 2007 (UNDRIP) and ILO Convention 169 (1989).

-Indicator 3.4.1 The rights, customs, and culture of tangata whenua as defined in UNDRIP and ILO Convention 169 are not violated by The Organisation.

-Indicator 3.4.2 Where evidence that rights, customs and culture of tangata whenua, as defined in UNDRIP and ILO Convention 169, have been violated by The Organisation, the situation is documented including steps to restore these rights, customs and culture of tangata whenua, to the satisfaction of the rights holders.

-Criterion 3.5.
-The Organisation, through engagement with Indigenous Peoples, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal or Customary rights.
-These sites shall be recognized by The Organisation and their management, and/or Protection shall be agreed through engagement with these Indigenous Peoples.
-(C3.3P&C V4)

-Indicator 3.5.1.
-Sites and natural features of special cultural, ecological, economic, religious or spiritual significance for which tangata whenua hold legal or Customary rights are identified through culturally appropriate engagement.
+- 3.4.1 The rights, customs, and culture of Tangata whenua as defined in UNDRIP and ILO Convention 169 are not violated by The Organisation. - 3.4.2 Where evidence that rights, customs and culture of Tangata whenua, as defined in UNDRIP and ILO Convention 169, have been violated by The Organisation, the situation is documented including steps to restore these rights, customs and culture of Tangata whenua, to the satisfaction of the rights holders. - 3.5 The Organisation, through engagement with Indigenous Peoples, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance and for which these Indigenous Peoples hold legal or customary rights.
+These sites shall be recognized by The Organisation and their management, and/or protection shall be agreed through engagement with these Indigenous Peoples. - 3.5.1 Sites and natural features of special cultural, ecological, economic, religious or spiritual significance for which Tangata whenua hold legal or customary rights are identified through Culturally appropriate engagement.

-Refer to 4.7 as guidance and as a means to incorporate 3.5.1 in a whole of community approach.
+Guidance: Refer to 4.7 as guidance and as a means to incorporate 3.5.1 in a whole of community approach.